-- 83. The UNFCCC, the first international agreement on climate change, is an umbrella convention that provides a framework for both market and non-market approaches to address climate change.
-It was approved in 1994 and contains an open pledge "to achieve ... [the] stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system." - 84.
-While the UNFCCC targeted all signatory countries both developed and developing only developed countries listed in Annex I committed to adopting national policies and taking corresponding actions to mitigate climate change by, among other things, limiting their emission of greenhouse gases.
-Annex II countries, a more restricted group of countries, had the supplementary obligation to provide financial resources to meet all costs incurred by developing country parties in complying with UNFCCC obligations. - 85.
-Thus, the UNFCCC established different rights and obligations between developed and developing countries.
-However, it did not foresee a specific mechanism by which countries were to meet those limited rights and obligations. - 86.
-In spite of that, the UNFCCC foresaw (and brought into the body of the Convention) all of the principles of environmental protection that are still employed to date, when devising new
+The UNFCCC, the first international agreement on climate change, is an umbrella convention that provides a framework for both market and non-market approaches to address climate change.
+It was approved in 1994 and contains an open pledge "to achieve ... [the] stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system."

+While the UNFCCC targeted all signatory countries - both developed and developing - only developed countries listed in Annex I committed to adopting national policies and taking corresponding actions to mitigate climate change by, among other things, limiting their emission of greenhouse gases.
+Annex II countries, a more restricted group of countries, had the supplementary obligation to provide financial resources to meet all costs incurred by developing country parties in complying with UNFCCC obligations.

-&lt;sup>18 United Nations (1992).
+1 United Nations (1992).
 Framework Convention on Climate Change.
 Doc.FCCC/INFORMAL/84.
 June 4, 1992.

-&lt;sup>19 United Nations (1997).
+2 United Nations (1997).
 Kyoto Protocol to the United Nations Framework Convention on Climate Change.
 December 11, 1997.